microsoft/AzureTipsAndTricks/blog/tip97.md

 Once the project spins up, we'll use NuGet to pull in references to :

-* WindowsAzure.Storage `To work with Azure Table Storage.`
+* Azure.Data.Tables `To work with Azure Table Storage.`
 * Microsoft.WindowsAzure.ConfigurationManager `To hide our API keys`
 * Sendgrid `To send our emails`
 * System.ServiceModel.Syndication `To work with RSS feeds - use prerelease packages to find it`